Chinook means snow-eater

 The Chinook is a Föhn wind.
 In Interior Alaska, we get Chinooks, when a low pressure system in the Gulf of Alaska travels north over the Alaska Range.
 Chinook means “snow-eater”.
 Its air is warm and dry as during Chinook episodes a lot of the water load falls out on the southern exposed mountains of the Alaska Range.

 Typically, temperature decreases with height.
 As the air ascends on the southern side of the Alaska Range, the condensation of water vapor to form cloud drops and ice crystals released heat and hence warms the air.
-Consequently, temperature decreased less strongly with height than without condensation and than for dry air.
-When the water rained out on the southern side, the air is dry when it decends on the northern side.
-Thus, temperature increases more strongly during the descend than it decreased when ascending on the sourthern side.
+Consequently, temperature decreased less strongly with height than without cloud formation.
+When the water rained out or falls as snow on the southern side, the air is dry when it decends on the northern side.
+Now temperature increases more strongly during the descend than it decreased when ascending on the sourthern side.
 Thus, when reaching the bottom of the valley the air is warmer than it was at same height on the other side of the mountains.

 Dry air means a great view on the Alaska Range from Fairbanks